COVID-19 positive cases now at 22 across state

 - If someone is a person with a serious underlying health condition that can put another at increased risk (for example, a condition that impairs the lungs or heart function or weakens the immune system), stay home and away from other people.

-- a.
-Wash hands, especially after touching any frequently used item or surface.
+- Wash hands, especially after touching any frequently used item or surface.

-- c.
-Sneeze or cough into a tissue, or the inside of the elbow.
+- Sneeze or cough into a tissue, or the inside of the elbow.

 "School operations can accelerate the spread of the coronavirus," a news release from the White House states.
 "Governors of states with evidence of community transmission should close schools in affected and surrounding areas.
 Governors should close schools in communities that are near areas of community transmission, even if those areas are in neighboring states.